Party per pale: 1 Or, a Georgian dancer proper; 2 Gules, a church Or, ports and windows Azure.

 Classification: Personal, Interpreted, Boa and Coat of arms.

-Coat of arms devised by me, highlighted with lights and shadows, contoured in Sable, with an ogee outer contour and with a freehand finish.
+Arms designed by me, highlighted with lights and shadows, contoured in Sable, with an ogee external shape and with a freehand finishing.

 Style keywords: Outlined in sable, Illuminated, Ogee and Freehand.